longview/TDF_Test/Readme.md

 However, it does prove that a receiver is viable, and that my local reception is adequate for detection.

 The same principles could also be used to implement a DCF77 phase mode receiver (using the spread spectrum modulation it transmits).

+The program now also includes a timecode bitstream generator which allows more precise bit-error detection, and could be used to build a full-chain system simulator.

 # Use
 The program outputs to a console, as you'd expect.
 I use a VS 2019 extension called _ArrayPlotter_ to view the internal data structures, the array *decimated_sampleperiod* can be used as a X-scale.